Akmeena4u/FullStack-SocialMediaApp/001_conceptopidia.md

 #### Connecting to Backend:
 24. Prepared the setup for connecting to the backend using Redux.
 25. Introduced the concept of Redux for global state management.
-26. Mentioned the use of reducers to store states based on their types.

-### Conclusion:
-27. Provided a comprehensive guide for setting up Redux for state management.
-28. Assured step-by-step guidance for the upcoming backend connection process.
 </details>